During their internship at a research institution affiliated with university or outside

 - Complete the internship and have it confirmed using the “Certification of a Research Internship” form (2012 study/examination regulations).

-- Write the report and present it to your mentor.
+- Write the report and present it to your instructor.

 - Give the final presentation.